thumblemonks/riot/index.md

     context "An Array" do
       setup { Array.new }
       asserts("is empty") { topic.empty? }
-    end
+    end # An Array

 As you can see, the setup block doesn't use any instance variables to save the object under test -- rather, the return value of the block is used as the `topic`.
 This object can then be accessed in the assertions using the `topic` attribute.
-Furthermore, assertions need only return a boolean; `true` indicates a pass, while `false` indicates a fail.
+Furthermore, at their very basic level, assertions need only return a boolean; `true` indicates a pass, while `false` indicates a fail.

 Of course, you can nest contexts as well; the `setup` blocks are executed outside-in; as in, the parents' setups are run before the current context allowing for a setup hierarchy; this is also what you would expect from other frameworks.